alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 The Ten Years Bug
 =========================

 Developers often make mistakes.
-Bugs goes unnoticed, uncaught by unitests, overlooked by QA and reach production.
-Sometimes it's just a minor issue, sometimes it's major bug that costs you lost data and users confidence.
+Bugs go unnoticed, uncaught by unit tests, overlooked by QA and reach production.
+Sometimes it's a just a minor issue, sometimes it's major bug that costs you loose data and users' confidence.
 Whatever it is, the issue gets fixed.
-You patch the bug, mend corrupt data and everything get back to it's place.
+You patch the bug, mend corrupt data and everything gets back to it's place.

-Surly there isn't a bug that is unfixable right?
+Surely there isn't a bug that is unfixable right?

 Our snippet
 ------------
 As a prologue to this story I'll tell you about our snippet.
-To use [Jaco](https://getjaco.com), just sign up, copy a small snippet to your site, and your users sessions starts to get recorded.
+To use [Jaco] - (https://getjaco.com), just sign up, copy a small snippet to your site, and your users sessions start to be recorded.
 The main goal of the snippet is this:

 ```
 var scriptNode = document.createElement('script');